Kyler Murray Would Be Foolish to Burn Easier NFL Riches for High-Risk MLB Future

 Numbers for MLB OFs 0 active MLB OFs have made $200m+ 3 active MLB OFs have made $150m+ 10 active MLB OFs have made $100m+ 23 active MLB OFs have made $50m+ 35 active MLB OFs have made $25m+ 56 active MLB OFs have made $10m+

 In the face of this, all the A's can do in the next few weeks is try to entice Murray with more money up front.
-To this end, WFAA's Mike Leslie reported that Murray's magic number is $15 million.
+To this end, WFAA's Mike Leslie reported Murray's magic number is $15 million.

 That isn't accurate, according to Susan Slusser of the San Francisco Chronicle.
-But in light of what he could earn via the MLB draft, $15 million might actually be a conservative estimate of what it would take for the A's to sway Murray.
+But in light of what he could earn via the NFL draft, $15 million might actually be a conservative estimate of what it would take for the A's to sway Murray.
 Mind you, any extra money the A's give him would have to come in the form of a major league contract and a spot on their 40-man roster.

 Even then, though, Murray's timeline wouldn't necessarily be accelerated.